alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A script that prints a square.
 The first argument is the size of the square.
 ## 9-add.js
 A script that prints the addition of 2 integers.
+## 10-factorial.js
+A script that computes and prints a factorial recursively.